IBM/discover-tape-recall-integration/readme.md

 1. Add the IBM Spectrum Scale data source and record the `data source name` and `file system name`.

-2. Create a collection with a policy that includes the partition of the file system that is space managed.
+2. When required then create a collection that includes the partition of the file system that is space managed.
 The partition can be the entire file system with some exclusions or it can be a fileset that is space managed.
+The collection can be used to narrow the scope of metadata records.
 Record the `collection name`.

-3. Create a custom tag that is used to tag files for recall.
+3. Optionally, create a custom tag that is used to tag files for recall.
+The tag type can be Open, Restricted or Characteristics.
 Record the `tag name` and `tag value`.
+If the tag is not created, then the program `ftag.sh` will automatically create it.

 5. Optionally, create an IBM Spectrum Discover user with the role Data Admin.
 Record the `data admin username` and the `data admin user password`.